sol-editor/sol-editor/README.md

 A card editor for the **Sol: Last Days of a Star** board game.

+The editor currently supports creating **Instability Effect** cards with the following features:

+- Editable title, content, and author.
+- Selection of the card color and effect type.
+- Flip toggle for exporting back side of the card.
+- Export to PNG in 300 DPI with a 5mm offset on each side.

-## Available Scripts
+## Running locally

+### Local development ia NPM

+Node.js needs to be installed to compile the application.\
+Clone the repository and run `npm install` to fetch the project dependencies.

-### `npm start`
+#### `npm start`

-Runs the app in the development mode.\
+This script runs the application in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make any edits.\
 You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+#### `npm run build`

-Builds the app for production to the `build` folder.\
+This command build the app for deployment to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+#### `npm test`

+Launches the test runner in the interactive watch mode.\
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### Local deployment via Docker

+Docker setup does not support hot code reload.\
+Instead, it allows running the application locally with minimal effort and no dependency on local Node.js.

+Run `docker compose up` to host the application with Nginx.\
+Open [http://localhost](http://localhost) to view it in the browser.